International Quilt Market, More Products and Beautiful Colors (Part 2)

 Redux – Sew a Spider Apron for Halloween

 Halloween is rapidly approaching.
 It always gets here before I’m ready and I have to make a mad dash the day before to stock up on candy for the trick or treaters.
-Thinking that I would be more prepared this year, I decided to repost my free apron pattern for this Spider Halloween apron in advance to give you plenty of time to sew one.
-Click for the dowload for the free Halloween apron pattern.
+Thinking that I would be more prepared this year, I decided to repost my apron pattern for this Spider Halloween apron in advance to give you plenty of time to sew one.

 Spider Halloween Apron Free Pattern